neil7057/all-about-autism/README.md

     </details>
     <br>

-### Confirmation Page
+### Confirmation Popup
-* On successful submission of the contact form, the user will be navigated to confirmation.html displaying a success message.
+* On successful submission of the contact form, the user will be presented witha popup displaying a success message.

-* The usual menu navbar will be present on this screen.
-There is no requirement for a footer.
+* This can be dismissed by clicking on the X.

-    <details><summary>Contact Confirmation Page</summary>
+    <details><summary>Contact Confirmation Popup</summary>
     <img src="docs/readme_images/confirmation-page-image.jpg">
     </details>
     <br>